HafizMBilal009/datumbrain.github.io/_posts/2020-02-09-intro-to-react.md

 ### 3. Props

 Props are arguments we can pass into React components.
-Basically props are used for connecting different components by passing some as an attribute to a React component.
+Basically props are used for connecting different components by passing some value as an attribute to a React component.
-One component passes a value to the other one and other component can use this value in it.
+One component can pass value in the other

 ### 4. State

 State is the heart of a React app.
 Basically, state is used to store data which is required in our React component.
-Using state, changes in data can be seen in real-time without refreshing webpage.
+Using state, changes in data can be seen in real-time without refreshing webpage

 ## Enough Talk, Let's Code

 We will build a simple React app which shows a list of quotes with their authors.
 We can add a quote and see a live update in the quotes table.
-Let's start by creating a simple React app by running this command :
+Let's start by creating a simple React app by running this command:

 ```bash
 yarn create react-app my-app